Here’s a guide to what the super guarantee charge is and when employers will have to pay it.

 If the employer thinks they will miss the cut-off date for lodging the SGC statement or paying the charge, they can ask the ATO for an extension.
 Nominal interest will continue to accrue until they lodge.
 The GIC will then apply to the deferred date until the charge is paid in full.

 Employees can also report their employers for unpaid super and the ATO may then investigate.
-You can report your employer once their due date for lodging the SGC statement has passed.
+You can report your employer once its due date for paying the SG or lodging the SGC statement has passed and you’ve confirmed the money hasn’t been paid into your super account.
 You can report your employer directly to the ATO on its website.

 What happens if an employer doesn’t pay the super guarantee charge?